apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 # Retrieve Prediction Results

-With the *EngineClient* of one of the PredictionIO SDKs, your application can send queries to a deployed engine instance through the Engine API.
+With the *EngineClients* of a PredictionIO SDK, your application can send queries to a deployed engine instance through the Engine API.
 In the *quickstartapp* directory:

 <div class="codetabs">